DCard2512/GroupProjectData101/README.md

-# Title: The Analysis of Covid-19 Clinical Trials Dataset Using Mircrosoft Datasheets for Datasets Framework
+# Title: The Analysis of Covid-19 Clinical Trials Dataset Using Microsoft Datasheets for Datasets Framework

 #### By: Diego Cardenas & Kiran Treacy